knuckleswtf/scribe-js/docs/config.md

 - `apply`: The `apply` section of the route group is where you specify any additional settings to be applied to those routes when generating documentation.
 There are a number of settings you can tweak here:

-  - `headers` [coming soon]: Any headers you specify here will be added to the headers shown in the example requests in your documentation.
+  - `headers`: Any headers you specify here will be added to the headers shown in the example requests in your documentation.
 They will also be included in response calls.
 Headers are specified as key => value strings.

   - `responseCalls`: These are the settings that will be applied when making ["response calls"](documenting-endpoint-responses.html#generating-responses-automatically-via-response-calls).